harsha-99-tech/Portpolio-Front-End/CLOUDFLARE_DEPLOYMENT.md

 # Cloudflare Deployment Guide

-This guide will help you deploy your Next.js portfolio to Cloudflare Workers (recommended for Next.js 16 with API routes).
+This guide will help you deploy your Next.js portfolio to Cloudflare Pages (supports Next.js 16 with API routes via Workers integration).

 ## Prerequisites